salesforce/codeceptjs-bdd/README.md

 To get started, follow the instructions on [codeceptjs-cucumber](https://github.com/gkushang/codeceptjs-e2e/blob/master/packages/codeceptjs-cucumber/README.md)

-## CodeceptJS-Saucelabs : Single or Multibrowsers in Parallel
+## ☁️ CodeceptJS-Sauce Labs : Single or Multi Browsers in Parallel

 > CodeceptJs Integration with Saucelabs.
 Ease of Configuration!